fedora-python/pyp2rpm/README.md

 ## Contributing

-We will gladly accept any pull request, bug report, or feature request.
+We will gladly accept any pull request or feature request.
-With complex pull requests, please include unit tests in *pytest*.
-You can use *flexmock* if you need mocking.
+With complex pull requests, please include unit tests in *pytest* and use *flexmock* if you need mocking.

 pyp2rpm is licensed under the MIT/Expat license.